 Stay in touch

 Regular contact with your agency is a must – and it goes both ways.
 The agency should keep you informed of what to expect and when, just as you should keep them updated on any changes to your own life.
-If your address or any other contact details change, let them know.
 The agency needs to be able to contact you at any time, both during the donation process and afterward.

 Keep updating your photos